mattlandau/alterscopesolutions-www/content/pages/gradual-nightlight.md

 We've designed this app with parents like you in mind, so you can focus on your child, not the lighting.
 Say hello to reduced-stress bedtimes with our app!

-Coming soon to the Apple App Store!
+Now available on the [App Store](https://apps.apple.com/us/app/gradual-nightlight/id6468366809)